tinear seasonal is

 tinear seasonal sits on a small piece of family land in Gasport, New York.
 Three generations have lived here.
 A fourth now wanders its edges.

-The name comes from our late matriarch, Evelyn Kam, who used to warn misbehaving grandchildren, “I’ll put a tin ear on you, kid.”
+The name comes from my late grandmother, Evelyn Kam, who used to warn misbehaving grandchildren, “I’ll put a tin ear on you, kid.”

 For years, I thought a “tinear” was a real thing and wondered where exactly she planned to put it.